MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## What is a mission-critical workload?

-The term _workload_ refers to a collection of cloud resources that serve a single or multiple applications, APIs, and data stores working together to deliver a specific functionality, end to end.
+The term _workload_ refers to a collection of application resources that serve a particular technical or business purpose, with multiple services, APIs, and data stores working together to deliver specific end-to-end functionality.

-A _mission-critical workload_ is a workload that is highly reliable on the platform.
+A _mission-critical workload_ is a workload that must be highly reliable on the platform.
 This means the workload should be resilient to most failures and always be operational and available.

 Consider a web catalog as a simple example of a workload.
 End users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
 One approach is to divide the work into these components: